sanagama/mssql-restapi/README.md

 - generate ```CREATE DATABASE``` and ```CREATE TABLE``` T-SQL scripts
 - view data in tables

-Thanks to SMO, the web app dynamically updates database metadata when there are database changes.
+Thanks to SMO, the REST API always returns up-to-date information if there are schema or data changes in the database while the web app is running.

 Currently, the prototype only supports the ```GET``` verb.
 I hope to support additional database objects and verbs (```PUT```, ```POST```, ```UPDATE``` and ```DELETE```) in the near future.